How I Stopped Babysitting Claude Code

 ACP: managing agents remotely

-This is the piece that makes the whole setup actually remote.
-Without ACP, I’d need to be in front of the specific cmux pane.
-With it, wtn PRD-1234 is genuinely fire-and-forget—OpenClaw keeps track of the session and I can steer it from wherever.
+Without ACP, I’d need to be in front of the specific cmux pane to do anything.
+With it, wtn PRD-1234 is genuinely fire-and-forget — OpenClaw keeps track of the session and I can steer it from wherever I am.

 OpenClaw